 Poster sessions last 1 hour and 15 minutes.
 Oral panel sessions last for an hour, with individual presentations of 15 minutes, and usually consist of up to 3 presentations.
 Students are expected to be present for the duration of their poster or oral presentation sessions.
 The Symposium is an all day event.
 In the application, presenters will indicate their availability for four time periods over the course of the Symposium.
 They will then be assigned to a poster or oral panel session based upon availability and presentation category (see Application Requirements below).

 - The name(s), NetID, email, UIN, gender, race/ethnicity, college, major, year in school for each presenter.*Please note, graduate students, faculty, and staff should NOT be included as presenters in the application.
 We only allow undergraduate students to be presenters at the URS.

 - The name and contact information for the presenter's research mentor.

 - Title of the oral presentation, poster, or performance.
 This title can be revised after the application has been submitted.

 - Presentation abstract (not to exceed 250 words).
 Abstract will be for internal office use only and will not be accessible to the public.

 - Presentation category that best applies to your research topic (e.g. Artistic Expressions and Human Inquiry, Food Plants and Animals, Science and Mathematics, Health and Wellness).

 Eligibility and Application:

 All current undergraduate students are eligible to present at the URS.
-To submit an application, use the "Present at the Symposium" link at the left.
+We are not currently accepting applications to the Undergraduate Research Symposium.